anenadic/shell-ecology/02-create.md

 ---
 layout: lesson
-root: ../..
+root: .
 title: Creating Things
+minutes:
 ---

-#### Objectives
+## Learning Objectives

 *   Create a directory hierarchy that matches a given diagram.
 *   Create files in that hierarchy using an editor or by copying and renaming existing files.
 *   Display the contents of a directory using the command line.
 *   Delete specified files and/or directories.

+## Lesson

 We now know how to explore files and directories, but how do we create them in the first place?